 Business is the world around us.
 None of us can live without interacting with business.
 From the manufacturing of the bed we sleep in, to the food we eat and the clothes we wear, everything has been touched by business.
-In A Level Business we try and understand businesses.
+In A Level Business we try to understand organisations.
 We find out how they operate, the relationships they have with each other and the world around them and why some are profitable while others aren't.

-As a Business pupil you will have a broad overview of many different topics ranging from understanding the financial aspects of a business, the psychology of working with others, the numerical concepts behind operational decisions and the impact of the external environment on any business decision.
+As a Business pupil you will gain a broad overview of many different topics ranging from understanding the financial aspects of a business, the psychology of working with others, the numerical concepts behind operational decisions and the impact of the external environment on any business decision.

-You will use a variety of skills

-- numerical, analytical and

-evaluative - and use different
+You will develop a variety of skills - numerical, analytical and evaluative - and learn to apply theoretical concepts to real business examples.

-theoretical concepts and apply

-them to real business examples.